Skip to content

 Section titled “Fundus Photography and Fundus Autofluorescence”

-Ultrasonography is central to the diagnosis of uveal melanoma.
+Ultrasound examination is central to the diagnosis of uveal melanoma.
 Malignant melanoma shows characteristic attenuation.

-• A-scan of ciliary body melanoma: Characterized by tall spike and low-medium internal reflectivity5).
+• A-scan of ciliary body melanoma: Characterized by tall spike and low-medium internal reflectivity 5).

 • Ultrasound biomicroscopy: Useful for more detailed visualization of ciliary body melanoma.